 - Deficiency in B12 results in infertility by causing changes in ovulation or development of the ovum or changes leading to defective implantation, and ultimately miscarriage.
 In fact, many women with this mutation have multiple miscarriages before finding out the main cause is this gene.

-- Deficiency in Folate (B9) can result in pre-eclampsia, neural tube defects and cleft palate in babies.
+- Deficiency in Folate (B9) can result in pre-eclampsia and neural tube defects in babies.

 - Depression, anxiety, PMS, PMDD, post-partum depression, chronic fatigue and fibromyalgia.
 Pregnancy can exacerbate a B12 deficiency because high amounts of B12 are needed by the fetus, thus leaving the woman more depleted than she was pre-pregnancy and setting her up for post-partum depression.

 - Higher rates of anemia in women who are still cycling and women who are pregnant – see #6 below.

 - Thyroid problems – high copper and other heavy metals can inhibit thyroid function – see #6 below.

 - Abnormalities in the cells of the reproductive tract, cervix and uterine lining which may be diagnosed as cervical dysplasia.